VincentMarquez/Get-the-GIF-Geometric-Information-Flow/README.md

 * Levenberg–Marquardt damping
 * Trust-region control
 * Preconditioned conjugate gradient (PCG)
-* Solver acceptance / rejection logic
+* Solver acceptance and rejection logic

 **Interpretation:**
-Optimization is internalized as a **conditional state transition**, not an external training procedure.
+Optimization is internalized as a **conditional state transition**, not an external training loop.

----

-## Level 2 — Secondary Geometries (Induced, Necessary)

-These geometries **emerge inevitably** from coupling the primary ones.
-They are explicit in the implementation, even if often implicit in ML systems.

 ---